JoggAI-Tech/docs/api-reference/API Documentation/UploadAudio.md

 ### Upload Audio

-You can upload audio to obtain your sign\_url.
+You can upload audio to obtain your asset_id.

 Please refer to the [Upload Media](https://docs.jogg.ai/api-reference/UploadFile/UploadFile) for more details.